lalomorales22/penguins/docs/platforms/linux.md

 ---
-summary: "Linux support + companion app status"
+summary: "Linux host support for the Penguins gateway and browser UI."
 read_when:
-  - Looking for Linux companion app status
+  - Installing Penguins on Linux
-  - Planning platform coverage or contributions
+  - Planning a Linux host deployment
-title: "Linux App"
+title: "Linux"
 ---

-# Linux App
+# Linux

 The Gateway is fully supported on Linux. **Node is the recommended runtime**.
 Bun is not recommended for the Gateway (WhatsApp/Telegram bugs).

-Native Linux companion apps are planned.
-Contributions are welcome if you want to help build one.

 ## Beginner quick path (VPS)